- Editorial Team

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-The Winners was a local journal that is created as an internal journal of Bina Nusantara lecturer.
-The Winners was a biannual journal published in March and September, first publication is in 2000.
+- The Winners was a local journal that is created as an internal journal of Bina Nusantara's lecturer.
+The Winners was a biannual journal published in March and September.
+The first publication is in 2000.

-Since Volume 15 Number 2 (2014), The Winners become an international journal which only accepts full English article
+- Since Volume 15 Number 2 (2014), The Winners has become an international journal that only accepts full English article

-The Winners has been indexed in Academic Research Index (Research BIB), Microsoft Academic Search, Indonesian Publication Index (IPI), Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat), Google Scholar, and indonesia Research Repository (Neliti)
+- The Winners have been indexed in Academic Research Index (Research BIB), Microsoft Academic Search, Indonesian Publication Index (IPI), Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat), Google Scholar, and Indonesia Research Repository (Neliti)

-In December 2021, The Winners has been accredited by national accreditation with overall good score (SINTA 2) RistekDIKTI, which is an improvement from previous national accreditation.
+- In December 2021, The Winners was accredited by RISTEKDIKTI under the decree number 158/E/KPT/2021 (SINTA 2), which is an improvement from previous national accreditation.
+The Winners in SINTA

 Dr. Arta Moro Sundjaja